Error Messages¶

 Fix: Add a view name: CREATE SEMANTIC VIEW my_view AS ...

-Expected AS keyword¶
+Expected AS or FROM YAML¶

 Missing TABLES clause¶